PTAB

 - Core Argument for this Ground:

-Ground 2: Obviousness over Maeda-Hamann-AAPA and Hirota - Claims 2, 6-8, and 19 are obvious over the combination of Ground 1 in view of Hirota.
+Ground 2: Obviousness over Maeda, Hamann, AAPA, and Hirota - Claims 2, 6-8, and 19 are obvious over Maeda, Hamann, and AAPA in view of Hirota.

 - Core Argument for this Ground:

-- Motivation to Combine: A POSITA would be motivated to substitute the key storage/derivation methods of the base references with Lu's method to securely bind the virtual SD card to a specific host computer.
-This would prevent the virtual card's secure contents from being copied and used on unauthorized machines, a well-known security objective.
+- Motivation to Combine: A POSITA would be motivated to add Lu's technique to the combination to bind the virtual SD card to a specific host computer.
+This would prevent the virtual card from being copied and used on an unauthorized machine, providing a significant and desirable security enhancement.

-- Additional Grounds: Petitioner asserted an additional obviousness challenge against claim 13 based on the combination of Maeda, Hamann, AAPA, and Matsukawa (Application # 2012/0272065), which taught generating a media ID with random data not allocated from the SD card itself.
+Additional Grounds: Petitioner asserted an additional obviousness challenge against claim 13 based on the combination of Maeda, Hamann, AAPA, and Matsukawa (Application # 2012/0272065), which taught generating a media ID from a random number source separate from the SD card.

 4. Key Claim Construction Positions